keaising/im-select.nvim/README.md

 Download URL: [im-select](https://github.com/daipeihust/im-select)

-For fcitx5 user, you need to install fcitx5
+For Linux user, you need to install fcitx5, fcitx or ibus

 Note: You need to put the executable file in a path that NeoVim can read from, and then you can find it in NeoVim by doing the following: